17 Photos of White Cardinals and Leucistic Birds

 Red and White Cardinal

 Diane Atterson captured this photo of a white cardinal at the Living Museum in Newport News, Virginia.
-Check out 6 proven ways to attract cardinals.
+Want to see more of these beautiful birds?
+Check out proven ways to attract cardinals.

 Birders are amazed by rare leucistic and albino hummingbirds.
 “This leucistic Anna’s hummingbird is one of the most beautiful hummingbirds I have photographed.
 He was feeding on giant flowers at the Santa Cruz arboretum.
 This handsome guy is without pigmentation in his feathers, giving him the cool snowy look,” says Elijah Gildea.